erick-tec09/erick-tec09/README.md

 <p align="center"><img width=50% src="https://netbramha.com/wp-content/uploads/2016/12/senior-front-end-developer-openings.gif"></p>

-<p align="center"> <samp>Hi, My name is Piyush Bajaj.
-I am a Computer Science B.Tech college student.
-I want to be at the bleeding edge of technology. 📚📈🔬, and I'm also a competitive programmer 🤩 🎈.
-In my repos you'll find projects created using
+<p align="center"> <samp>Hi, my name is Erick Anthony.
+I have a degree in informatics 2019.
+I have been passionate about technologies from a very young age, focused on the use of good practices and good experiences.

 # :man_technologist: Knowledges